 Tablet computers are delivering a captive audience to profit-seeking companies, while enabling prisons to cut essential services like law libraries.
 We investigate.

-Eight states have recently signed contracts with prison telecom companies to provide tablet computers to incarcerated people – a sharp increase since we began analyzing these contracts in 2017.
+Nine states have recently signed contracts with prison telecom companies to provide tablet computers to incarcerated people – a sharp increase since we began analyzing these contracts in 2017.
 Though many prisons already allow incarcerated people to buy tablets, these contracts provide something different: Tablets for free, ostensibly at no cost to either consumers or taxpayers.
 (To be clear, these aren’t like the iPads you can buy at a store; they’re cheaply made, with no internet access.)

 But as with most state contracts that appear to cost nothing, there is a catch – several, in fact.

 First, the “free” tablets charge users at every opportunity, including above-market prices for phone calls, video chats and media.
 Even sending an email requires a paid “stamp.”
 Furthermore, our recent analysis of these contracts suggests that they actually put the interests of incarcerated people last, prioritizing cost savings and the provider’s bottom line.